 A few days ago I wrote a whole page on the International Women’s Day but left the draft to breathe for a while.
-By the time I came back to it, I knew I shouldn't post it at all because it was all wrong!
+By the time I came back to it, I knew I shouldn't post it because it was all wrong.

 Sure I had written about The Woman.
-How not many of us are appreciated enough if at all, about how, if we have never been celebrated for the things we do as women in our family, work place, community, group etc., perhaps it was time to be the one actually celebrating others without airs, without condescension, without sizing each other up because that is what we are prone to do albeit unconsciously.
+How not many of us are appreciated enough, if at all, about how, if we have never been celebrated for the things we do as women in our family, work place, community, group etc., perhaps it was time to be the one actually celebrating others without airs, without condescension, without sizing one another up because we do this sometimes.
+Woman to woman.
 Lets face it, we women don't like each other.

 What have we got that we can give?
 The things we can do ought not to cost us much; it should cost us something because sometimes a free gift is just that, free.
 Gives you nothing else in return, no feeling of ‘accomplishment’, pleasure or satisfaction.
 But the very least we can do, for those who don’t believe in ‘free gifts’, is give (that word again) a smile to let someone know that though they may seem to be in the background, their impact is felt through all they do.
 In fact, you may just say their name for once.
 You will be surprised at the reaction!